yaikobzeray/dev-journal/activity_log.md

 Set up dio HTTP client with interceptors for token refresh and error handling.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [FLUTTER] Tuesday, 01 October 2024 — Entry 1

+Set up Flutter Riverpod for dependency injection and state.
+Prefer it over Provider for large apps.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*